ecs-vlc/COMP6258/docs/coursework.md

 ### Learning Outcomes

-This assigment should allow you to demonstrate knowledge and understanding of:
+This assignment should allow you to demonstrate knowledge and understanding of:
  	- Using deep learning libraries in order to create and evaluate network architectures.
   	- Critical appraisal of recent scientific literature in deep learning.